 6 that administrations with more advanced terrestrial and space monitoring systems be urged to accept officials from other administrations to train them in the techniques of monitoring, direction finding, and geolocation.
 Initial contact for training may be made to the appropriate centralizing office as incorporated in the List of International Monitoring Stations (List VIII) published by the ITU General Secretariat.

-NOTE 1 – The Administrations of Germany (Federal Republic of), Australia, Canada, China (People’s Republic of), Korea (Republic of), the United States of America, France, Israel (State of), Italy, Japan, Portugal and the United Kingdom of Great Britain and Northern Ireland have offered to receive officials from other administrations.
+NOTE 1 – The Administrations of Germany (Federal Republic of), Australia, Canada, China (People’s Republic of), Korea (Republic of), the United States of America, France, Hungary, Israel (State of), Italy, Japan, Portugal and the United Kingdom of Great Britain and Northern Ireland have offered to receive officials from other administrations.

 ______________